gkakani1/GOUTHAM-DATA606/README.md

 farm profitability.
 Trade plays a crucial role in providing livelihoods for farmers and people employed along the food supply chain.
 A well-planned trade model in case of exports will bring good revenue for sate government and farm price for their crop.
-The government can estimate the import prices of perishable crops and can try to minimize the price as much as they can.
+The government can also estimate the set of states to import a perishable to minimize the import price as much as they can.

 </div>